andrivet/ADVi3pp/README.md

 The objectives with this custom version (when compared with Wanhao stock firmwares) are the following:

-* Based on the latest version of Marlin available (currently: 1.1.9, I am working on a Marlin 2 version)
+* Based on the latest version of Marlin available (currently: 2.0.6)
 * As few modifications of the Marlin code as possible.
 The goal is to be able to port **ADVi3++** to new versions of Marlin with only a few effort.
-* Open source firmware (GPLv3 like Marlin)
+* Open source firmware (GPLv3 like Marlin).
 * Object-oriented code with as few hard-coded values as possible.
 For example, instead of constructing a frame by hand, use instances of classes that know how to construct themselves.
 * Documented code, logging and error handling (without using exceptions as they are not supported).
 * Full color and nice LCD screens.
-* Support of hardware such as the BLTouch sensor for automatic bed leveling.
+* Support of hardware such as the BLTouch sensor for automatic bed leveling, powerloss module for Mark II printers, ...

 ## ADVi3++ User Manual